ameliabedelia/fi_fsu/content/authors/dai_rongchen/_index.md

 superuser: false
 title: Rongchen Dai
 user_groups:
-- Researchers
+- Alumni
 ---

-Rongchen Dai has a PhD from Peking Union Medical College and specializes in Clinical Laboratory Diagnostics.
-He also performs bioinformatics work for the China Hospital Invasive Fungal Surveillance Net (CHIF-NET) team.

-During his time in the Barber Lab, he will focus on population genomics studies of *Candida albicans* and *Candida orthopsilosis*.
-His research stay in Germany is supported by a China Scholarship Council (CSC) fellowship.
+Rongchen Dai was a visiting researcher from Peking Union Medical College.
+During his time in the Barber Lab, he focused on population genomics studies of *Candida albicans* and *Candida orthopsilosis*.

-Rongchen is deeply passionate about his research.
-Outside the lab, he enjoys cycling